UK /vəˈræs.ə.ti/ us /vɚˈæs.ə.t̬i/ formal

 Veracity, combined with flexibility, listening, collaboration and clarity, guides how I approach my work and client relationships.

-I follow a standard process for all projects that keeps quality and communication at the top of the agenda while allowing me to work in a way that suits the client and the type of content we're working on.
+My process keeps quality and communication at the top of the agenda while allowing me to tailor my approach to the client and the type of content we're working on.

 1. Introduction meeting